jackyzha0/quartz/content/Quotes.md

 > [!quote] From XKCD Book
 >
 > **Throwing is hard.**
 >
 > "In order to deliver a baseball to a batter, a pitcher has to release the ball at exactly the right point in the throw.
 A timing error of half a millisecond in either direction is enough to cause the ball to miss the strike zone.
+>
+> To put that in perspective, it takes about five milliseconds for the fastest nerve impulse to travel the length of the arm.
+That means that when your arm is still rotating toward the correct position, the signal to release the ball is already at your wrist.
+>
+> In terms of timing, this is like a drummer dropping a drumstick from the tenth story and hitting a drum on the ground on the correct beat."

+> **Throwing is hard.**
+>
+> "In order to deliver a baseball to a batter, a pitcher has to release the ball at exactly the right point in the throw.
+A timing error of half a millisecond in either direction is enough to cause the ball to miss the strike zone.